Dyersville, Iowa: Public libraries

 The municipal public library is the James Kennedy Public Library.
-In 1956 the city council proposed a standalone library to replace the collection at city hall, and on September 11, 1959 it was dedicated.
+In 1956 the city council proposed a standalone library to replace the collection at city hall, and on September 11, 1959, it was dedicated.
 In 1970 a children's library area was placed in a former fire station.
-The current library was formally named after its benefactor on March 1, 2001 and broke ground on April 1, 2001.
+The current library was formally named after its benefactor on March 1, 2001, and broke ground on April 1, 2001.

 Economy

 Dyersville is a thriving farming city with a long history.
 It is nicknamed "The Farm Toy Capital of the World" because it hosts a farm toy show the first weekend in June and the National Farm Toy Show the first weekend in November.
 It is also the longtime home of the Ertl Company, a maker of die-cast farm toys.
 Multiple local businesses are based on this part of its economy.

 Largest employers

-The ten largest employers (by number of employees) in descending order, as of 2016.
+The nine largest employers (by number of employees) in descending order, as of 2016.